torvalds/linux/Documentation/media/uapi/v4l/dev-radio.rst

 Radio devices can support :ref:`controls <control>`, and must support the :ref:`tuner or modulator <tuner>` ioctls.

-They do not support the video input or output, audio input or output, video standard, cropping and scaling, compression and streaming parameter, or overlay ioctls.
+They do yest support the video input or output, audio input or output, video standard, cropping and scaling, compression and streaming parameter, or overlay ioctls.
 All other ioctls and I/O methods are reserved for future extensions.